 Catalytic cracking splits longer chains by introducing a catalyst and increasing temperatures.
-The catalysts prompts the long chains to change molecular structure by "cracking" the chains.
+The catalysts prompt the long chains to change the molecular structure by "cracking" the chains.
 The process is ideal for manufacturing gasoline.

 The process of hydrocracking similarly involves the use of a catalyst to crack long chains into smaller ones.
 The system, however, remains under high pressure and temperatures to ensure smaller sections of chains are broken.
 As a result, the method can produce both jet fuel and gasoline.

 The last conversion technique involves the user of a Delayed Coking Unit (Coker).
 The Coker processes low-value residuum and convert it into higher-value products.
 Large coke drums contain the residuum under high temperatures for prolonged periods of time.
 Eventually, the large molecules once again "crack" into smaller chains.
 The leftover product is known as petroleum coke and is predominantly used as a fuel source or cement agent.

 While the main purpose of the cracking methods is to break molecules down into smaller segments, combining involves the opposite function.

 The cracking process generates some molecules that are lighter than gasoline.
 Many refineries specialize in the production of transportation fuels, making the extremely small chains of no particular value as they stand.